Major in Engineering-Physics (BS) – Science Option

 CSCI 2113 Computer Science II

-Electives – 10 hours of upper-level electives.
+Electives – 11 hours upper level electives.
 Engineering, physics or mathematics courses recommended.

 - 2018-2019 [pdf]